Please follow this equipment list and do not bring extra gear.

 Fishing reel: Doesn’t have to be fancy.
 6-12# test line is sufficient for most trips.
 Fly fishers will, of course, want to bring a fly reel.

 Fishing lures: The fish aren’t really picky.
 Spinners with orange dots like Mepps work great.
 Bright colors are good when the water is murky.
 Grayling like flies or 1/8 oz kastmasters.
-Contact us to discuss fish and fishing for your particular trip.
+Char seem to like the 1/4 oz pink and green pixees.

 Required if fishing